sinsys/state-drills/README.md

  - `RouletteGun` - A play on Russian Roulette.
 Select the button to randomly select an integer.
 If that integer is identical to the loaded chamber, you lose.
  - `Tabs` - This is a basic tabs component to render different info based on the selected tab.
  - `Accordion` - This is a basic accordion component that expands/collapses info based on the selected item.
+ - `TrelloNo` - This is a component consisting of 2 other components with functionality to add/remove content from lists.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).